What Is a Boating Accident Lawyers in Columbia, SC Case?

 Do I Have a Boating accident Case in Columbia?

 Boating cases sit at the intersection of state recreational-watercraft statutes and federal admiralty jurisdiction (when on navigable waters).
-Operator negligence is commonly built on BUI laws — Georgia: O.C.G.A. § 52-7-12 (.08 BAC) plus the 2013 Kile Glover Boat Safety Act raising age and education requirements; South Carolina: S.C.
+Operator negligence is commonly built on BUI laws.
+South Carolina prohibits boating under the influence under S.C.
 Code § 50-21-112 to -114.
 On navigable waters, the Limitation of Liability Act, 46 U.S.C. § 30501, lets a vessel owner cap liability to the post-casualty value of the vessel — a frequent defense in fatal recreational-boat cases.
 Choosing between admiralty and state-court forums materially affects recovery.

 Types of Compensation in South Carolina Boating accident Cases

 On navigable waters in death cases, DOHSA limits recovery to pecuniary losses for non-seamen passengers — barring noneconomic loss-of-society claims entirely (a major trap for the unwary).
 State-water cases follow ordinary tort damages with full noneconomic recovery available, including pain and suffering, loss of enjoyment, and disfigurement.
-In a Georgia state-water boating death, the “full value of life” measure (O.C.G.A. § 51-4-1) can dramatically increase the recovery vs. an admiralty claim.
 Coverage analysis frequently involves the boat’s policy, the operator’s homeowners’ policy (often excluding watercraft over a length threshold), and any commercial liability policy.

 Free Case Review — No Fees Unless We Win Available 24/7 · Georgia & South Carolina